Patient education: Non-small cell lung cancer treatment; stage IV cancer (Beyond the Basics)

 Testing can be done to see if your cancer belongs to one of the categories that is likely to respond to targeted therapy.

-- Epidermal growth factor receptor (EGFR) mutations – When the epidermal growth factor receptor contains a particular abnormality (mutation), this change can stimulate growth and spread of the tumor.
-Erlotinib (Tarceva) and gefitinib (Iressa) are targeted chemotherapy medicines that block the growth of the tumor in this situation.
+●Epidermal growth factor receptor (EGFR) mutations – When the epidermal growth factor receptor contains a particular abnormality (mutation), this change can stimulate growth and spread of the tumor.
 If an abnormality in EGFR is found, targeted therapy is generally used instead of standard chemotherapy.
-The most common side effects of erlotinib and gefitinib are skin rash and diarrhea.
-Gefitinib is not available in the United States.
-(See "Initial systemic therapy for advanced non-small cell lung cancer with a mutation in the epidermal growth factor receptor".)
+People in this category are usually treated with a drug called a tyrosine kinase inhibitor (TKI).
+Examples of TKIs include osimertinib (brand name: Tagrisso), erlotinib (brand name: Tarceva), gefitinib (brand name: Iressa), and afatinib (brand name: Gilotrif).
+The most common side effects of TKIs are skin rash and diarrhea.
+(See "Systemic therapy for advanced non-small cell lung cancer with an activating mutation in the epidermal growth factor receptor".)

-- Other specific abnormalities, such as mutations in the genes ROS-1, RET, or KRAS, are being studied and may lead to specific treatments.
-In some cases, you may want to consider participating in a clinical trial of new agents, if your tumor contains one of these abnormalities.
+●Other specific abnormalities (such as mutations in HER2, BRAF, MET, or RET) may be suitable for specific targeted treatments, and other mutations are being identified.
+In some cases, you may want to consider participating in a clinical trial of new agents if your tumor contains one of these abnormalities.

 If your initial treatment with a targeted agent does not work, or if you initially respond and then your disease progresses, your doctor may recommend treatment with chemotherapy.